0xPolygonMiden/miden-client/tests/README.md

 ### Running tests against a remote node

 You can run the integration tests against a remote node by overwriting the rpc section of the configuration file at `./config/miden-client.toml`.
-Note that the store configuration part of the file is ignored as each test creates its own database.

 ## CI integration

 There is a step for the CI at `../.github/workflows/ci.yml` used to run the integration tests.